-We kindly ask you to take note of our dress code: From 7 p.m. men are asked to wear a jacket in Le Grill and Veranda section of Le Grand Restaurant.
-Ripped jeans, t-shirts, caps and baseball caps are also not permitted in the restaurants and bars in the evening.
+We kindly ask you to take note of our dress code: From 7 p.m. gentlemen are asked to wear a jacket in Le Grill, the Bar du Grill and the Veranda section of Le Grand Restaurant.
+Baseball caps, woolies, coats, hoodies, polo shirts, T-shirts, ripped jeans and sport shoes are not permitted in the restaurants and bars in the evening.

 Article 4 – Rates and methods of payment